 The new university was named Regia Academia Carolina – The Royal Carolingian Academy.
 At its inception, it only had four faculties; theology, law, medicine, and philosophy.
 Lund University became the widespread denomination in the late 19th century.

 From the first chair in economics to the digital future

 The teaching of business-related subjects traces back to 1750, when the University got its first chair in economics.
 However, at that time, the professors usually had much broader academic fields to cover and they were often affiliated with other faculties within the university.
 For example, in the early days following his appointment at the university, the most well-known professor of Economics from Lund, Knut Wicksell, was professor of Economics and Fiscal Law at the Faculty of Law.
 Other professors combined Economics with subjects such as Botany, Mathematics or Mechanics.

-Over the years to come the departments that today constitute the School of Economics and Management were established.
-The Department of Economics was established in 1901 as a part of the Faculty of Law, the Department of Statistics was started in 1926 within the Faculty of Natural Science, while the Department of Economic History emerged as a separate department within the Faculty of Humanities around 1950.
-The Department of Business Administration was established in 1958 and the Department of Informatics in 1965, both within the Faculty of Social Sciences.
+Over the years to come, the departments that today constitute the School of Economics and Management were established.
+The Department of Economics was established in 1901 within the Faculty of Law, the Department of Statistics was started in 1926 within the Faculty of Philosophy, while the Department of Economic History emerged as a separate department within the Faculty of Humanities around 1950.
+The Department of Business Administration was established in 1958, the Department of Business Law in 1962, and the Department of Informatics in 1965, all within the Faculty of Social Sciences.

-In 1961 the Faculty of Business and Economics was established and the first class of 100 students was enrolled for a three year long programme.
-Since then some 25.000 students have been educated in Business and Economics at Lund University.
+In 1961, the Faculty of Business and Economics was established and the first class of 100 students was enrolled for a three year long programme.
+Since then, thousands of students have been educated in business and economics at Lund University.

-An organisational change in 2004 led to the establishment of the School of Economics and Management as a separate faculty within Lund University.
+An organisational change in 2004 led to the establishment of the School of Economics and Management as a separate faculty in its own right at Lund University.